mgrignoli/mgrignoli.github.io/src/content/blog/lecture6.md

-**Apple's Improved HoloLens: The Promising New Input Device**
+**Apple's Vision Pro: The Promising New Input Device**

 ![blog placeholder](/hololens.jpg)

+I invite you to visit <a href="https://www.apple.com/apple-vision-pro/">apple's website</a> to find out more about this amazing technology.

 1. **Apple's Track Record:** Apple has a history of successfully revolutionizing existing technologies.
-Their track record with products like the iPhone and iPad indicates their potential to bring a fresh perspective to the HoloLens concept.
+Their track record with products like the iPhone and iPad indicates their potential to bring a fresh perspective to the Vision Pro concept.

 2. **Ecosystem Integration:** Apple's ability to seamlessly integrate new technologies into its ecosystem is a significant advantage.
-The improved HoloLens could integrate with existing Apple devices and services, enhancing its functionality and user experience.
+The Vision Pro could integrate with existing Apple devices and services, enhancing its functionality and user experience.

 3. **User-Centered Design:** Apple is known for its user-centered design approach.
 If they address usability and comfort issues associated with augmented reality (AR) devices, it could lead to greater user adoption.